Preschool enrolment

 Enrol your child in one of SA’s high quality government preschools.

 In South Australia, 'preschool' and 'kindergarten' are the same.
 Children can attend preschool the year before they start school.
-Aboriginal children and children in care can access preschool from 3 years of age.

 To start the enrolment process you must complete a preschool registration of interest form.